Shop Local: The UK's Best Farm Shops

 From local honey to vegan essentials, Alligator Wholefoods has impressive stock.

 16. Abbey Home Farm (Cirencester)

 Abbey House Farm is 450 years old, and has remained unchanged in terms of practises for 250 years.
 They are passionate about protecting natural resources, biodiversity, soil health and sustainable supplies of timber.

 Passionate about public enjoyment and education, they host a multitude of projects including the Farm Project CIC, which hosts small groups of young people, mainly from disadvantaged and city areas, for a week-long residential stay.

 They are certified organic (except their honey), and all of their produce is ethically sourced and local.
-They also sell over 2000 organic products including their own meat, eggs, dairy products, fruits, vegetables, breads and ready meals.

 All their gifts are organic, Fairtrade, and recycled or reclaimed.
 What makes this shop unique is their furniture, textiles and folk art from India, providing extra intrigue and enjoyment when visiting.